Azure/deployment-stacks/TUTORIAL.md

 Verify the `denyDelete` lock works as expected by signing into the Azure portal and attempting to delete `publicIP1` or `publicIP2`.
 The request should fail.

+To manage deployment stack locks with Azure PowerShell, include the `-UpdateBehavior` parameter of the `New-AzSubscriptionDeploymentStack` command; the legal values are as follows:

+- `detachResources`: Upon detach, do not delete the previously managed resources
+- `purgeResources`: Upon detach, delete the previously managed resources

 ## Detach a resource

 By default, deployment stacks detach and do not delete resources when they are no longer contained